I was at Whole Life Expo in Toronto last weekend, giving a talk for a client, and I realized these shows are a marketer’s fantasy.

-We’ve been talking about expos, or consumer shows (only second to which are trade shows), but you may distribute at hotels, medical offices, schools, libraries, community centres or information booths.
+We’ve been talking about expos, or consumer shows (only second to which are trade shows), but you may distribute at hotels, medical offices, schools, libraries, community centers or information booths.
 You might mail your brochures out to prospects or enclose upsell and cross-sell brochures in shipments to existing customers.

 Which setting is prime for your business?
-Where will your ideal customers most likely and in greatest numbers get an opportunity to snag your life-changing printed sales piece?
+Where will your ideal customers most likely and in the greatest numbers get an opportunity to snag your life-changing printed sales piece?

 Do you have that setting in mind?
 Now, watch the scene play out.